ekmadsen/AspNetCore.Middleware/README.md

 Services.AddAuthorization(Options => Options.UseErikTheCoderPolicies());
 ```

-Control access to controllers using the Policy attribute on the controller or controller method:
+Limit access to controllers using the Policy attribute on the controller class or controller method:

 ```C#
 namespace ErikTheCoder.Identity.Service.Controllers